K12’s Commitment to Privacy

 What information is collected or shared on message boards and chats?

-What happens when I link to other websites, chat rooms or resources from K12’s Sites?
+What happens when I link to other websites from K12’s Sites?

 What is K12’s commitment to data security?